 Lights, Camera, Action!
 Located on the eastern edge of the San Fernando Valley, just a few miles northeast of Hollywood, the city of Burbank has a rich cinematic history.
-Many entertainment companies are headquartered here including Warner Bros., Walt Disney and Nickelodeon.
-Burbank offers all of the amenities of a metropolis, while retaining its small town ambiance.
+The many entertainment companies headquartered here include Warner Bros., Walt Disney, and Nickelodeon.
+Burbank offers all of the amenities of a metropolis while retaining its small-town ambiance.
 Neighboring Toluca Lake is an affluent walkable community straddling both Burbank and North Hollywood.
-Upon which side of Clybourn Avenue you are situated determines your home’s school district and city service providers – either North Hollywood (Los Angeles) or Burbank.
+Which side of Clybourn Avenue you are situated on determines your home’s school district and city service providers.
+Either North Hollywood (Los Angeles) or Burbank.
 Lakeside Golf Club is a landmark overlooking Toluca Lake.
-Although, city services and school rankings are inferior, the North Hollywood side has larger homes and is more prestigious.
+Although city services and school rankings are inferior, the North Hollywood side has larger homes and is more prestigious.
 Let’s take a closer look at popular Burbank and Toluca Lake neighborhoods.

 Burbank North Estates

-The Burbank North Estates is a tract of homes constructed in the 1970’s near Brace Canyon Park.
+The Burbank North Estates, a tract of homes constructed in the 1970s near Brace Canyon Park.
 These homes were built with (at the time) modern amenities such as family rooms and master suites.

 Burbank Hills Estates